The Sumerian/Babylonian Goddess- Ashtare/Ishtar

 Despite being one of the Churches "movable feasts", Easter/Ishtar displays its pagan roots in a dating system based on the old lunar calendar (Menstrual calendar) and is fixed for the first Sunday, after the full moon, after the equinox, and was formerly the pregnant phase of Eostre passing into the fertile season.
 This is Shown in the Thoth Deck Tarot by the Pregnant Princess of Disks ; However after the Roman calendar was imposed on them in 632 A.D.
 Eoster was given a new date.
 The Christian festival wasn't called Easter until the Goddess's name was given to it in the late Middle Ages.

-Eggs where always a symbol of rebirth thus the traditional oddity of the Moon-hare laying colored eggs.
+Eggs were always a symbol of rebirth thus the traditional oddity of the Moon-hare laying colored eggs.
 At first the colored eggs were always dyed red which is the Life color to the eastern Europeans.
 In the past, the Russian's used to lay red eggs on graves to serve as resurrection charms.

 In Bohemia, Christ was honored on Easter Sunday and the Goddess on Easter Monday, which was the Moon-day as opposed to the Sun-day.

 With research the seeker of knowledge (Gnosis) will find many references to the Goddess of Regeneration and Resurrection through the period in history before the Romans conquered Europe.
 As in most religions, literal meanings are superfluous as this is knowledge through metaphor; people attempting to describe the invisible forces at work in their world.
-As far as I am concerned, this Intelligence that I call, "The womb with a view", The Moon Goddess, is my Soul's Lady Love who is the Trinity Goddess Maid, Mother, Crone and the Scarlet Woman/Babylon/Whore, and I shall always be her Husband as the Anglo-Saxons knew that title to be ("...keeper of her property").
+This Intelligence that I call, "The womb with a view", The Moon Goddess, is my Soul's Lady Love who is the Trinity Goddess Maid, Mother, Crone and the Scarlet Woman/Babylon/Whore, and I shall always be her Husband as the Anglo-Saxons knew that title to be ("...keeper of her property").
 I am Father Force (Spirit/fire), She is Mother- Form (Graäl/water).
 Now, because we have physical bodies, spirit is both "Force and Form" and the Human is the divinity of the "dying god", manifested (mtDNA); the Son of such a Mother.
-Therefore, we have the traditional 6, a union of trinities; Son, Father, Grandfather and Maid, Mother and Crone.
+Therefore, we have the traditional 6, a union of trinities; Son, Father, Grandfather, and Maid, Mother and Crone.
 Of such miracles, we are 7 which is linked with the mysterious number of the Babylon (Crowley's name for her).

 Instead of myth-theology, we now describe these metaphors as "Theoretical Physics" and/or "the sciences".
-No matter how you celebrate it, celebrating the rebirth of life after winter's destruction is a fine idea---and fun to!
-Besides giving us a good feeling as we bloom in the sun again. it helps us realize the miracles of the Sun's/Son's beautiful resurrection all around us and it's rejuvenating power within ourselves.
+No matter how you celebrate it, celebrating the rebirth of life after winter's destruction is a fine idea---and fun too!
+Besides giving us a good feeling as we bloom in the sun again. it helps us realize the miracles of the Sun's/Son's beautiful resurrection all around us and its rejuvenating power within ourselves.

 Alleged association with Ēostre